 Can I Use Other Brands’ Filters In My LG Refrigerator?

-LG actively condemns the use of third-party products with their appliances, and warns against the purchase of counterfeit water filters.
+LG actively condemns the use of third-party products with their appliances and warns against purchasing counterfeit water filters.

-Water filters which are not LG products may not function to filter water in your refrigerator, and if they cause damage to your appliance then it shall no longer be covered under LG’s warranty.
+Water filters that are not LG products may not function to filter water in your refrigerator, and if they cause damage to your appliance, then it shall no longer be covered under LG’s warranty.

-To avoid difficulties, always purchase and use genuine LG water filters with your LG products.
+Always use genuine LG water filters with your LG products to avoid difficulties.

 What Happens If I Don’t Change My Whirlpool Water Filter?